 Atrial fibrillation is a condition where the heart beats irregularly, which can lead to a clot forming in the heart chambers.
 This clot can travel up to block a blood vessel in the brain, causing a stroke.
-After this type of stroke warfarin, a blood-thinning drug, is often prescribed to prevent blood clotting and further stroke.
+After this type of stroke, warfarin is often prescribed to prevent blood clotting and further stroke.
 Whilst this drug is very effective and widely used, it has the very rare side-effect of causing bleeding in the brain (haemorrhage).
-In some patients can be very difficult to accurately assess the risks and benefits of anticoagulation.
+In some cases, it can be very difficult to accurately assess the risks and benefits of anticoagulation.

-Very small bleeds in the brain called ‘microbleeds’ are now seen in about a quarter of people with stroke due to a blocked artery using a brain scan called gradient-echo magnetic resonance imaging (MRI).
+Very small bleeds in the brain, microbleeds, are now seen in about a quarter of people with stroke due to a blocked artery using a brain scan called gradient-echo magnetic resonance imaging (MRI).
 Previous research has suggested that having microbleeds increases the risk of future brain haemorrhage, which can be devastating and often lead to severe disability or death.